Kevin-M-Johnson/Demo_Experiment/README.md

 One Paragraph of project description goes here

 This has been created as a collection of best practice examples.
-Hopefully, these simple samples can assist our clients with fleshing oout their CI/CD solutions.
+Hopefully, these simple samples can assist our clients with fleshing out their CI/CD solutions.

 ## Getting Started